 Place something meaningful in front of that famous fountain (or hold the item into frame) and let it be the model.
 Choose whatever you like!
 You could always go the old travelling gnome route, or you could take your breakfast for a walk each morning to show it a good time before you munch it down.
 Just make sure your muse isn’t expensive or irreplaceable, in case someone swipes it-- especially in the case of food!Tell a story:

-Stand right next to that world-renowned painting and recite a phrase or tell a story one word at a time.
-You can use cards or even sign language to flash the first word at the museum, the second at the restaurant, the third in front of the theater, and so on, until you’ve got your message across.
+Recite a phrase, or tell a story one word at a time.
+Stand next to that world-renowned painting and use a flashcard (or sign language!) to say the first word at the museum, the second at the restaurant, the third in front of the theater, and so on, until you’ve got your message across.
 “Wish you were here-- to pay!”

 Avoid it altogether: